kkhisamov-peernova/kafka-plugins/kafka-plugins-0.10/docs/Kafka-batchsink.md

 **async:** Specifies whether writing the events to broker is *Asynchronous* or *Synchronous*.

 **compressionType** Compression type to be applied on message.
 It can be none, gzip or snappy.
 Default value is none

-**format:** Specifies the format of the event published to Kafka.
-It can be csv or json.
-Defualt value is csv.

 **kafkaProperties** Specifies additional kafka producer properties like acks, client.id as key and value pair.